allegro/blog/_posts/2022-11-14-onion-architecture.md

 author: [tomasz.tarczynski]
 tags: [tech, architecture, software, engineering]
 ---
-Software Architecture is an elusive thing which, if neglected, can lead to a hard to develop and maintain codebase, and in more drastic circumstances to the failure of a product.
+Software Architecture is an elusive thing.
+If neglected, it can lead to hasty decisions and unmanageable codebase.
+In more drastic circumstances it can even lead to the failure of a product.
 This article discuses one of the backend application architecture styles which proved to be successful in providing a good foundation for building and maintaining an application in the long run: Onion Architecture.